sguox002/leetcode/leetcode-all.md

 dijkstra: using priority_queue, src node to all other nodes with non-negative weight.
 bellman-ford: using all nodes and edges, src node to all other nodes, can dealing with negative weight.
 floyd-warshal: find all pair node shortest distance using dp.

+<<-490	The Maze    		52.4%	Medium
+check if we can reach the destination. bfs.
+->>

 <<-505	The Maze II    		48.1%	Medium
 the ball will not stop until hit a wall. given start and destination position.